P1xt/legalese/README.md

 And, Jade templating
 And, the Phaser.io game framework

+The document I used in the demo is the terms of use for world of warcraft by Blizzard Entertainment.
+I obscured all their identifying information but didn't want to leave off my acknowledgements that they provide an AMAZING wall of text that 10 million people have agreed to and (maybe) 200 have read.

 It pulls much of the baseline structure from the nodejs starter kit which may be found here: https://github.com/sahat/hackathon-starter